Pavel-Durov/research/TERMINOLOGY.md

 `Meta-tracing` - recording and compilation of the code is automatic.

 `Tracing` - manual code that records a trace and compiles it.

+`Phi nodes` - A phi node is an instruction used to select a value depending on the predecessor of the current block.